 In a word...Diehards.

 Actually, call us ..."Livehards" - because we think living should be bold, no looking back for us dyed-in-the-wool upstate New Yorkers.
 The challenge, perseverance and hard work needed to prepare for the Baja 1000 is right up our alley.
-The fact that it is the longest, nonstop, point-to-point endurance race in the world added to the temptation to join the “this is crazy hard” crew we admire.

 From his time as a US Army Paratrooper when he jumped out of that first plane - throughout his career as a law-enforcement official - Sgt.
 Matt Barnes has always found value and great satisfaction in the preparation and training for all endeavors.
 That hardened work ethic, an appreciation for challenges and an annoyingly childish sense of humor culminate in some unexpected endeavors...like entering the world’s most grueling off-road race...for his first racing attempt ever.
 That’s right, there is no “double dog dare” you could defiantly throw his way that Barnes would not seriously consider.
 Aha, you start to discern the devilish glint in his eye.